Skip links

 July 24, 2024

 China.
-It has been experimentally proven, by analyzing samples brought back to Earth by the Chinese Chang’e-5 mission, that typical lunar ULM-1 crystals contain a lot of water.
-And they were taken in 2020 from a part of the Moon at mid-latitude, at 43 degrees
+Experimentally, analyzing samples brought back to Earth by the Chinese Chang’e-5 mission, it has been confirmed that typical lunar ULM-1 crystals contain a lot of water.
+They were collected in 2020 from a mid-latitude part of the Moon, at 43 degrees latitude—an area normally

 July 9, 2024